sundeepbassi/The-Wellbeing-Retreat/README.md

  **The skeletal**

-In the skeletal process I first all did my basic plan on paper with an outline of how the site would be structured.
+In the skeletal process I first of all did my basic plan on paper with an outline of how the site would be structured.

 Then I used Balsamique to do a basic wireframe which i presented to my mentor and he recommended that I redo the wireframe so as to show better consistency and layout for the site.
 I appreciated his advice and I did an update of that wireframe.
 As I was using Balsamique for the first time I had to get used to the functions.